Merck CEO Kenneth Frazier to retire at the end of June

-Frazier, 66, will remain with the drugmaker as executive chairman for a transition period to be determined by the board.
+Frazier, 66, will not be handing over the reins completely, at least for now.
+He will remain with the drugmaker as executive chairman for a transition period.

-He was set to retire in 2019, but the company scrapped a policy requiring CEOs to retire at the age of 65.
+He was set to retire in 2019, but the company scrapped a policy requiring its CEO to retire at the age of 65.

+Davis will inherit a company with one of the world’s best selling drugs in its cancer immunotherapy Keytruda and a tightened focus after it completes the spinoff of its slower growing women’s health, biosimilar drugs and older products later this year.

-Frazier joined Merck nearly 30 years ago and climbed the ranks, attaining the CEO role of the Fortune 500 company in 2011.
-Under his leadership, cancer drug Keytruda raked in blockbuster sales and is now one of the leading products in a new generation of oncology treatments.
+Frazier joined Merck nearly 30 years ago and climbed the ranks, becoming CEO of the Fortune 500 company in 2011.
+He made his name at Merck as general counsel by steering the company safely through daunting litigation over Vioxx.
+He also played a significant role in Merck’s 2009 acquisition of U.S. drugmaker Schering-Plough, which then held Keytruda, or pembrolizumab, as a pipeline asset.

+“That deal was done at a time where, frankly, we saw an opportunity in the market based on where the valuations of companies were,” he said.
+“None of us were really smart enough to know that among the assets we were acquiring was pembrolizumab.”

+Under Frazier’s leadership, Keytruda has eclipsed Bristol Myers Squibb’s cancer immunotherapies, which hit the market first.
+Keytruda’s sales topped $14 billion last year.

 Graphics: Graphic on Merck shares and Keytruda sales -